 Today, it is the world’s largest art museum, and is home to over 380,000 objects, with 35,000 on display at any one time.
 Highlights include the Mona Lisa and the Venus de Milo, but as you would imagine, there’s a great deal to see here.
 In fact, you could probably spend a full day (or more!) just exploring the Louvre.

 Of course, with just a day in Paris, this won’t let you see anything else if you want to really explore the Louvre.
 But if you want to see a lot of highlights in Paris, we suggest you limit yourself to about two hours.
-Entry is ticketed, and as one of Paris’s most popular attractions, the lines here can be long.
+Entry is ticketed and timed, and as one of Paris’s most popular attractions, the lines here can be long.
 This is definitely an attraction you’ll want a skip the line ticket for.

 You can them from the official site here, or from this site.
 Alternatively you can take advantage of a Paris City Pass, a Paris Pass, or the Paris Museum Pass, all of which include skip the line access to the Louvre as well as a number of other attractions, however see the note below about reserving your entry time.